yogeshojha/yogeshojha/README.md

 I often do software, sometimes hardware and a lot of security.

-When not infront of computers, I do Jiu-Jitsu and Mixed Martial Arts.
+When not infront of computers, I am probably running or doing half-marathons.

 I very often gaze stars, hoping to be interplanetary and optimistic about humanity's future among the stars.